Mathématique: Chapter 78

 “You okay?”

 Rush nodded.
-“Definitely a speech,” he managed.
+“Definitely a speech,” he said.

 Rush had a strong desire to touch the ring of the gate.
 Not the puddle of shimmer across it, but the gate itself.